neovim/neovim-ruby/README.md

 ## Usage

 You can control a running `nvim` process by connecting to `$NVIM_LISTEN_ADDRESS`.
-Start it up like this:
+For example, to connect to `nvim` over a UNIX domain socket, start it up like this:

 ```shell
 $ NVIM_LISTEN_ADDRESS=/tmp/nvim.sock nvim
 ```

-You can then connect to that socket to get a `Neovim::Client`:
+You can then connect to that socket path to get a `Neovim::Client`:

 ```ruby
 require "neovim"
 client = Neovim.attach_unix("/tmp/nvim.sock")
 ```

-The client's interface is generated at runtime from the `vim_get_api_info` RPC call.
-Refer to the [docs](http://www.rubydoc.info/github/alexgenco/neovim-ruby/master/Neovim/Client) for details.
+Refer to the [`Neovim` docs](http://www.rubydoc.info/github/alexgenco/neovim-ruby/master/Neovim) for other ways to connect to `nvim`, and the [`Neovim::Client` docs](http://www.rubydoc.info/github/alexgenco/neovim-ruby/master/Neovim/Client) for a summary of the client interface.

 ### Plugins